VITAMIN C CAN REDUCE SYMPTOMS OF THE COMMON COLD AND GET YOU WELL QUICKER. WHO DOESN'T WANT THAT?

-In the years since Pauling and Klenner, research has reconfirmed that vitamin C is the safest, cheapest and most effective way to fight the common cold.
+Research has reconfirmed that vitamin C is the safest, cheapest and most effective way to fight the common cold.
 (4) Gorton and Jarvis conducted a controlled study of 715 subjects to investigate the effect of mega dose vitamin C in preventing and relieving cold and flu symptoms.
 When the test group presented with symptoms, they were treated with hourly doses of 1,000 mg of vitamin C for the first 6 hours and then 3 times daily thereafter.
 Those not presenting any symptoms were given 1,000 mg dose of vitamin C three times a day.
 The results of this study were that flu and cold symptoms in the test group decreased by 85% compared to the control group.
 The authors also mentioned that, "For more than 30 years vitamin C in mega dose quantities has been recognized as an effective agent against colds and flu."
-(5)

-The best way to prevent a cold is to take plenty of vitamin C. Avoiding dietary refined sugar is also helpful.
-(7) One popular preventive method is to take 1,000 mg of vitamin C every eight hours.
-If you feel a cold coming on, take 2,000 mg of vitamin C every waking hour and continue this dosage until the cold is gone.
-(8) Many people successfully use even more frequent doses.
-If you arrive at bowel intolerance with vitamin C (loose stool), reduce the dosage by 50 percent.
-Taking large quantities of vitamin C lessens the duration of the cold and its symptoms.
+When trying to treat and/or avoid a cold, make sure to avoid dietary, refined sugar.
+Many people successfully use even more frequent doses .
+If you arrive at bowel tolerance from vitamin C (loose stool), reduce th dosage by 50%.
+Taking large quantities of vitamin C lessens the duration and of the cold and its symptoms.
 The higher the total daily dose, the better the result.

 Why It Works